sneshyba/IORs/readme.txt

 # README #

-Generating single-scattering parameters from indices of refraction M Fergoda & S Neshyba
+Generating single-scattering parameters from indices of refraction M Fergoda & S Neshyba, 2020

 Have to add these folders to MATLAB’s path: